glebkhamin/GPT-DocClassifier/README.md

 # GPT-DocClassifier

-# AI Document Processor

 ## Project Overview

-This repository contains the AI Document Processor, an advanced machine learning solution designed to automate the extraction, chunking, and tagging of textual content from a variety of document formats.
+This repository contains the GPT-DocClassifier, an advanced machine learning solution designed to automate the extraction, chunking, and tagging of textual content from a variety of document formats.
 Built with the cutting-edge capabilities of GPT APIs, this system streamlines the organisation and categorisation of large volumes of documents, making it an invaluable tool for content management and data analysis tasks.

 ## Features
 - **Document Chunking:** Breaks down various document types into manageable text chunks for easier processing.